 The Different Types of Marketing Strategies

-While they all sound the same, believe it or not interactive, digital and internet marketing are each unique.
+While they all sound the same, interactive, digital, and internet marketing are each unique.
 But what makes them different?
-We often use them simultaneously and this can cause confusion.
-Each area of marketing requires a knowledge base of different products and different strategies.
-Let me try to help clear up the confusion once and for all.
+We often use them interchangeably, and this can cause confusion.
+Each area of marketing requires a knowledge base for different products and different strategies.

-The “push” part allows you to get in touch with consumers and inspire to buy your service or product.
-There are a lot of ways to achieve this push technique such as instant messaging, text messaging, content marketing, podcasting, mobile marketing and email.
-Also, there are many marketing tools you can use like pay per click, search engine optimization and even online banner advertising.
+The “push” part allows you to get in touch with consumers and inspire them to buy your service or product.
+There are a lot of ways to achieve the push.
+You can use technologies such as instant messaging, text messaging, content marketing, podcasting, mobile marketing, and email.
+Also, there are many marketing tools you can use like pay-per-click, search engine optimization (SEO), and even online banner advertising.

 The “pull” technique occurs when consumers take the initiative to locate your business via an online search via digital marketing.
-For instance, they may perform a search on the Internet using your name.
+For instance, they may perform a search on the internet using your name.
 The customers then establish a link, via your website, where they can easily contact your company or keep track of your business.
-For example, they may sign up for text messages, streaming video, emails or podcasts on your website.
-So, you’re pulling in, or attracting customers.
+For example, they may sign up for text messages, streaming video, emails, newsletters, or podcasts on your website.
+So, you’re pulling in, or attracting, customers.

 Internet or Online Marketing

-However, if you have a website, you may refer to it as a blogging, writing articles or placing banner advertisements on other websites to drive traffic to your site.
+However, if you have a website, you may refer to it as blogging—writing articles or placing banner advertisements on other websites to drive traffic to your site.
 It’s important to note there are many terms for internet marketing like web marketing, online marketing, and website promotion.